Lowchen Dog Price Explained

 Lowchen Dog Breed Information

 Lowchens are small dogs, very slightly longer than they’re tall.
 They are one of the rarest dog breeds and have been recognized as a breed since the Renaissance.
-Lowchens were on the verge of extinction during the early 1970s, when there were only 65 left in the world.
-Lowchens are incredibly intelligent dogs and are among the world’s rarest dog breeds.
+Lowchens were on the verge of extinction during the early 1970s, when were only 65 left in the world.
+Lowchens are incredibly intelligent dogs among the world’s rarest dog breeds.

 Lowchen Dog Price